 Types of C&E courses

 a.
 Service-work courses (service-learning).
-These C&E courses have volunteer service work integrated into the course.
-The service effort required is usually 60-80h, including preparation time and follow-up work, spread out over up to one year.
-Their workload is less intense, and, more crucially, the spread provides a better sustained engagement with and support of the community.
+These courses have volunteer service work integrated into the course.
+The service effort required is typically 60-80h, including preparation time, spread out over up to one year to provide for better trust-building and more sustained engagement with the community over a longer period.
+This leads to better outcomes for both the community and students.

 b.
 Field/project-work courses (engagement-learning).